The fit girls program

 Reading helps us to learn, reflect, and exposes us to new ideas.
 A wonderful book can inspire, motivate and comfort.
 During each session, we will discuss an aspect of the book.
 Throughout the program, the girls participate in activities surrounding our book choice.
 By introducing girls to meaningful books with positive messages and engaging stories, Fit Girls of Wilton Maine helps girls gain a deeper appreciation for themselves and their communities.

 Caring.
-Being kind is the most important part.
-To ourselves, to each other, and to the world around us.
-We will make posters for race day, design and spread kindness rocks, and complete a seasonal community service project.
-In the fall we we plant flower bulbs such as daffodils, crocuses, and tulips.
+This is multifactorial.
+We care about our food choices, encouraging fruits, vegetables, and plants grown from the garden.
+We care about how our nourishment and movement affect our overall health and wellbeing.
+We care about ourselves, each other, and the world around us.
+We make supportive posters for race day, design and spread kindness rocks, and complete a seasonal community service project.
+As funding allows, in the fall we we plant flower bulbs such as daffodils, crocuses, and tulips.
 We are inspired by Miss Rumphius, the book by Barbara Cooney, to make the world a more beautiful place.
-In the spring we will spread pollinator friendly wild-flower seeds.
+In the spring we will plant perennials and spread pollinator friendly wild-flower seeds.
+We also perform outdoor service work tending to gardens, trails, and paths as needed by our schools.